Master smith at the dashboard control room, wall of glowing amber screens showing live gauges, charts, and status lights

 Starting the Dashboard

-The dashboard is part of the MCP server.
+The dashboard is part of the MCP server (Model Context Protocol, the standard that lets AI agents call functions).
 Start it, then open your browser:

 Terminal